Skip to content

 Game Warden in North Dakota — 2026 Career Guide

 Game wardens in North Dakota are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the North Dakota Game and Fish Department, Law Enforcement Division.
 North Dakota is a top-5 highest-paying state for game wardens at $75,720 mean annual wage.
-Game wardens in North Dakota earn a mean annual wage of $75,720 ($36.40/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $15,340 above the national median of $60,380 — a 25% premium for North Dakota wardens.
-The BLS counts 30 fish and game wardens employed in North Dakota.
+BLS OEWS May 2023 puts North Dakota game-warden pay at a $75,720 mean annual wage ($36.4/hour) for SOC 33-3031 — $15,340 above the $60,380 national midpoint, a 25% premium, across 30 employed wardens.
+Fieldwork in North Dakota centers on prairie pothole and Missouri River enforcement at a top-five national pay tier ($75,720).

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the North Dakota Game and Fish Department, Law Enforcement Division.
 This is career information — verify current standards with the agency before applying.

 North Dakota Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-North Dakota wardens rank among the higher-paying states for this profession.
+North Dakota wardens rank above the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens